 Aside from relaxation and stress management, creative visualization has many health benefits in the long term that derive from the initial relaxation state we reach while focusing on a particular image and after we conclude our visual thinking sessions.
 These benefits are not just temporary; they can last and have significant positive effects on our bodies and improve our personal health with time.

 Blood pressure and hypertension control

-A high blood pressure doubles the chances of suffering a stroke or heart attack.
+High blood pressure doubles the chances of suffering a stroke or heart attack.
 For this reason, it is important to keep our blood pressure in check.
-Although scientists have yet to prove that visualization through meditation can significantly lower blood pressure, an abundance of studies has linked the relaxation response that comes with visualization with the regulation of blood pressure and hypertension control.
+Although scientists have yet to prove that visualization through meditation can significantly lower blood pressure, an abundance of studies have linked the relaxation response that comes with visualization with the regulation of blood pressure and hypertension control.
 This happens because visualization has the potential to influence the activity in the sympathetic nervous system — known to narrow the blood vessels in response to stress.

 Mood regulation and control of emotions